Anara Gupta

-Aanara Gupta (born 29 August 1986) is an Indian model who won the Miss Jammu beauty pageant in 2001.
-An Indian actor, model and media personality she is primarily known for her work in Bhojpuri Aaditya Raj films.
+Aanara Gupta (born 29 August 1989) is an Indian model who won the Miss Jammu beauty pageant in 2001.
+An Indian actor, model and media personality she is primarily known for her work in Bhojpuri films.
 She has also appeared in Hindi, Telugu, Tamil films, as well as films in other languages.
 Gupta is one of the most popular Bhojpuri actresses and she is also said to be the highest paid Bhojpuri actress.
 She has received many awards.

 Early life

-Gupta was born on 29 August 1986 to Mr. Ram Singh and Raj Rani.
+Gupta was born on 29 August 1989 to Mr. Ram Singh and Raj Rani.
 Born in a family of six she has three brothers and no sisters.
 She attended DBN Vidya Mandir School in Jammu.
 She was very interested in cricket while attending school.
 She was also an active member of NCC and has done a BLC.
 She won the title of Miss Jammu in 2006 and then moved to tinsel town for work.